salaimuniselvam-s/Booklandia/README.md

 - Think Like A Monk
 - The Subtle Art Of Not Giving A Fuck
 - As A Man Thinketh
+- Psychology Of Money
+- Shoe Dog: A Memoir by the Creator of Nike
+- AstroPhysics for people in a Hurry
 <!-- BOOK TITLES END -->

 ## License